chaosFaktor/whirl/README.rst

 The only reason this is online is as reference material for my website and as part of my (also not production ready) webserver project.

-If you're looking for a more sophisticated alternative consider `kameo <https://github.com/tqwewe/kameo>`_, `ractor <https://github.com/slawlor/ractor>`_ or writing your own implementation using tokio.
+If you're looking for a more sophisticated alternative consider `kameo <https://github.com/tqwewe/kameo>`_ which supports distributed actors, `ractor <https://github.com/slawlor/ractor>`_ or writing your own implementation using tokio.